tommyhenry90/odooAppscriptApi/README.md

 # odooAppscriptApi

 ## Installation
-Copy both .gs files into your appscript project and call functions directly
+Copy both main.gs and XMLRPC.gs files into your appscript project and call functions directly

 ## Usage
 Example of usage in apps script: